Caring for Your Own Dead

 "Utah law allows families to care for their dead without the services of a licensed funeral director.
 Families that do not retain a funeral director must file a death certificate and comply with state laws and rules regarding the disposition of human remains."

-Scroll down that page to find general guidelines and the death record processing form to file a Death Record (which gets you the Death Certificate & Medical Examiner's Permit you need).
+Scroll down that page to find general guidelines and the death record processing form to "File a Death Record" (which allows you to get the Death Certificate & Medical Examiner's Permit you need to care for your own dead).

 Caution